Comparing CBD versus SSRI's for Serotonin and Anxiety

 How do serotonin levels affect anxiety

 Serotonin is a powerful workhorse in the brain and body.
+Master regulator of ALL human behavior.
+So there's that.

 If you look at the side effects of SSRI's, you're stuck with just how many pies serotonin has its fingers in!